 Designed for All-Terrain Use

-When you’re looking for travel strollers, you will come across many models great for transferring from location to location – which is great.
+When you’re looking for travel strollers, you will come across many models great for transferring from location to location – which is excellent.
 But most of these strollers are not designed to handle rough and rugged terrains.
 But the gb Pockit+ is.
-This compact stroller comes with a front swivel wheel that can be unlocked for easy strollers or locked to tackle any terrain with a lovely glide.
+This compact stroller has swivel front wheels that can be unlocked for easy strollers or locked to tackle any terrain with a lovely glide.

 XL Canopy